Harry Froling: Professional career

 On 28 May 2022, Froling signed with the Brisbane Bullets for the 2022–23 NBL season.
 On 22 January 2023, he was hospitalised with a serious head injury after getting knocked unconscious during a night out in Wollongong.
 He discharged himself later that morning before flying back to Brisbane where he was re-admitted to hospital and underwent brain surgery.
 He was subsequently ruled out for the rest of the season.
 On 24 January, a 19-year-old man turned himself into police and was charged with reckless grievous bodily harm and affray.
+On 23 August 2024, the perpetrator was sentenced to two years and seven months in jail.